CUSTOMISING YOUR COLLECTION’S DESIGN¶

 <PublicForm template="ID_OF_THE_TEMPLATE" remote />

-- Go to Settings, and click on Collection, add the URL of the target Uwazi instance under Public Form Destination. (e.g. https://example.uwazi.io)
+Go to the Settings area, click on Collection, and add the URL of the target Uwazi instance under Public Form submit URL. (e.g.